 What happens after a diagnosis of cancer is made?

-What happens after a diagnosis of cancer is made?

 To help remember what you are told, you may wish to take notes or ask whether you may record the conversation.
 Some people also want to have another family member or friend with them when they talk to the veterinary surgeon.
 They may take part in the discussion, take notes, or just listen with you.
 The ACT has a suggested list of questions to ask your vet, click here.

 You do not need to ask all your questions at once, you will have other chances to ask the veterinary surgeon or nurse to explain things that are not clear and to ask for more information.